 - Most MSTs are in script form, due to the way the "theater" segments work.
 Some writers, however, write the host segments in narrative form and the theater segments in script form.

-- Virtual Firefly, written as the "missing" second season of Firefly.
+- Still Flying, written as the "missing" second season of Firefly.